 We can advise you on the most appropriate application to make, will prepare the necessary paperwork and ensure you are represented at the various hearings.

-We are members of the Law Society Children Panel, meaning we have specialist expertise in dealing with this area of work and are able to represent both parents and children.
+We have specialist expertise in dealing with this area of work and are able to represent both parents and children.

 For more information please contact Gemma Himsworth on 01952 525915 or via email.